Marta44/topress2019/README.md

 * Respect users expectations and confidence.

 ## Structure
-In the 'About Us' section is provided a downloadable PDF version of the artists' CV/portfolio that gets opened in another tab.
+The information is organized to offer an intuitive interaction to the users.
 The paragraphs with contents and information are not too dense and packed.
-The structure will be simple and linear.
-This will allow the users to navigate themselves to the 'Contact us' page keeping their attention with a good UX design.
+The structure is simple and follows a linear narrative.
+This allows the users to navigate themselves to the 'Contact us' page keeping their attention with a good UX design.
-The footer is constant through the pages and offers links to the artists' Social Media Pages.

 ## Skeleton
 - [Landing Page wireframe]()